mostafam23/mostafam23/README.md

 ## 💡 Philosophy

 Software is **ideas transformed into action**:
--Every module serves a clear purpose.
+- Every module serves a clear purpose.
--Every function is designed to solve a problem.
+- Every function is designed to solve a problem.
--Every system is built to adapt and grow.
+- Every system is built to adapt and grow.

 I strive to write code that is **reliable, elegant, and scalable**, ready to tackle real-world challenges.

 ---

 <p align="center">
   <strong>"Write code that works today and grows tomorrow."</strong>